Advice and Representation Centre (ARC)

 Respect - You are reminded that the ARC operates within the Union’s policies, available on the website.
 Students using the ARC must adhere to the Union’s policies at all times.
 Any evidence of a breach of Union policies may result in an investigation and formal disciplinary action by the Union and, where appropriate, the University.

-However you contact the ARC, whether by email, phone or in person, we will aim to acknowledge your enquiry within three working days (subject to availability)
+However you contact the ARC Service, whether by email, phone or in person, we will aim to acknowledge your enquiry within five working days (subject to availability)

 Clients will be kept informed of the progress of their case, in their preferred means of contact – usually by email or telephone.